Prostate Cancer Surgery

 A surgeon who specializes in treatment of disorders of the male genital tract, including prostate cancer, is known as a urologist.
 A urologist plays an important role in the diagnosis and treatment of prostate cancer.
 Individuals with early-stage prostate cancer have several treatment options including surgery, which may be used alone or in combination with other therapies.

-Prostate Biopsy: If laboratory tests or examination results suggest that cancer may be present, the patient will need to have a prostate biopsy.
-A biopsy is the only way to know for sure whether a patient has cancer.
+If laboratory tests or physical examination results suggest that prostate cancer may be present, you will need to have a prostate biopsy.
+A biopsy is the only way to know for sure whether an individual has cancer.
 During a biopsy, a needle is used to remove several small pieces of prostate tissue through the rectum.
 These pieces of prostate tissue are examined under the microscope to determine whether cancer cells are present.
-If cancer cells are present, assessment of how aggressive or abnormal the cancer appears is performed.
-A number, called the Gleason score, is assigned to the cancer, with higher numbers representing faster growing and faster spreading cancers.
+If cancer cells are present, an assessment of how aggressive or abnormal the cancer appears is performed.
+Understanding your pathology report.

 This procedure has some compelling advantages, such as out-patient treatment, less pain, less blood loss, and faster recovery times.
 Since healthy tissue is preserved in the cancer-involved organ, the procedure can be repeated if the cancer returns.